 The Operating System (Required)

 An operating system is a core platform of software that you install any programs that you use into.
-Whether it’s Mac OS (like on your school computers), Windows 10, or Linux, you need to choose one of these to install on the computer so that your programs can communicate with and use the hardware available.
+Whether it’s Mac OS (like on your school computers), Windows 11, or Linux, you need to choose one of these to install on the computer so that your programs can communicate with and use the computer hardware.

-FREE – Mac OS: There isn’t any extra fee for Mac OS, however since Apple has limits on what OS’s can be installed on a certain age of computer, we do install Linux on some of the Apple computers so that they have a modern and more secure operating system, in circumstances where the the native Mac OS won’t receive security updates anymore.
+FREE – Mac OS: There isn’t any extra fee for Mac OS, however since Apple has limits on what OS’s can be installed on a certain age of computer, we do install Linux on some of the Apple computers so that they have a modern and more secure operating system in circumstances where the the regular Mac OS won’t receive security updates anymore.

 Desktop Computers

 Desktops are by far the best bang for your buck, so to speak.
-We give computers out with a monitor, a keyboard and a mouse.
+From us, they’re heavily discounted.
+Some shops sell desktops for over $100 because there’s higher demand for the extra power and benefits a desktop provides, but here in the Yukon there seems to be more demand for space saving laptops.
+We give desktop computers out with a monitor, a keyboard and a mouse.
 They are easier to fix, and have a lot more speed and power.
 Their only real drawbacks are the lack of mobility if you need to compute on the go, and lack of WiFi connectivity (although we have some solutions available).

 As a note, our desktops do not come with WiFi capabilities.
 If you need to connect to a WiFi network with a desktop from us, let us know and we can discuss adding a wireless card to your order.
-Check out our other upgrades below that can really help to speed up your computer.
+Check out our other upgrades (lower in this list) that can really help to speed up your computer.

 A.I.O – All-in-One Computers